+Wasting Syndrome (add citation).
+The following year began a period of warm water conditions as a result of a multi-year large scale marine heatwave (2014-2015) and a strong El Nino (2015-2016) (add citation).
+These conditions allowed for purple urchin populations to grow in numbers and outcompete other herbivores like abalone as they grazed aggressively on seaweeds.
 Numerous studies explored the role of sea urchins in kelp forests and the dynamics of overgrazing by urchins on kelp resulting in loss of whole kelp forests or the creation of "urchin barrens" (Pearse and Hines 1979, Tegner and Dayton 2000).
 Urchin grazing can destroy kelp forests at a rate of 30 feet per year.
+These compounding factors have led to areas once dominated by productive kelp forests being lost.

 In California, there is an active commercial fishery for urchins.
 Kelp has been commercially harvested since the early 1900s in California, and there was sporadic commercial harvesting in Oregon although it is currently prohibited.
-Pharmaceutical, food, industrial and forage uses of kelp include-herring-roe-on-kelp, algin, stabilizers, aquaculture food for abalone, and human food products (bull kelp pickles).
+Pharmaceutical, food, industrial and forage uses of kelp include -- herring-roe-on-kelp, algin, stabilizers, aquaculture food for abalone, and human food products (bull kelp pickles).

 Extensive studies since the 1960s addressed concerns regarding the impact of giant kelp harvesting on the nearshore ecosystem.
-Overall, there was no evidence of long-term affects of harvesting (North and Hubbs 1968, Dayton et al. 1998).
+Overall, there was no evidence of long-term effects of harvesting (North and Hubbs 1968, Dayton et al. 1998).
 Potential impacts include temporary displacement of adult or young-of-the-year fishes to nearby unharvested reefs, predation on those young-of-the-year by larger displaced fishes (Houk and McCleneghan 1968), increased growth of sub-canopy species, increased harvesting of fishes and invertebrates by anglers or divers when harvesters create pathways through the beds, and delayed regrowth of kelp.